AjanShrestha/calc/README.rst

 2. Add the reasonably minimum amount of code you need to pass the tests
 3. You shouldn't have more than one failing test at a time
 4. Write code that passes the test.
 Then refactor it.
+5. A test should fail the first time you run it.
+If it doesn't, ask yourself why you are adding it.

 Run Tests
 --------